frenkxs/diabetes_frequency/README.md

 monitoring among diabetic patients and investigate the consequence of reducing its frequency.

-Manusript currently submitted for publication.
+The manusript is currently submitted for publication.